 "OK, erm those times you have to take a cassette then you give it to friend so that he can also listen to it but then this time around, the moment I have the music on my phone, I can just Bluetooth to share if or if he doesn't have Bluetooth, or if it's not compatible like an iPad, I copy it to my laptop then transfer it through it through cable for him.
 And also through the social media.
-Somebody is listening to some audio somewhere not necessarily music but some audio somewhere with some music inside and you want me to hear it.
-You just put it on through the social media and I can pick it up from there and am also listening so rather seeing the person face to face, and again gain to copy, or giving a cassette out in exchange, so that's how we share music."
+Somebody is listening to some audio somewhere not necessarily music but some audio somewhere with some music inside and you

-- Jonathan Donner, After Access: Inclusion, Development, and a More Mobile Internet (Cambridge, Mass., USA: The MIT Press, 2015). - 9 Benedict Anderson, Imagined Communities: Reflections on the Origin and Spread of Nationalism, vol. 45 (Verso, 1991). - 10 O. Westlund, "News Consumption in an Age of Mobile Media: Patterns, People, Place, and Participation," Mobile Media & Communication, 2015, 1-9.
+8 Jonathan Donner, After Access: Inclusion, Development, and a More Mobile Internet (Cambridge, Mass., USA: The MIT Press, 2015).

+10 O. Westlund, "News Consumption in an Age of Mobile Media: Patterns, People, Place, and Participation," Mobile Media & Communication, 2015, 1-9.